-Whilst we will be collecting the same data as it did in previous years, FSBs are still recommended to consider the data request as soon as possible.
-It may take some time to gather the data requested and the deadline for submission is 17:00 on 30 April 2022.

-Each FSB will receive an email sent to their myJFSC contact indicating that there are documents available for download through myJFSC.

-The myJFSC contact will be able to download the Public Funds Excel workbook which will be populated with the names of the Public Funds that we record show the FSB provides services to.

-Once the Public Funds Excel workbook has been downloaded from the website it can be forwarded to the relevant persons within the FSB for completion.
-However, note that only one consolidated completed Public Funds Excel workbook per FSB should be submitted through on myJFSC.

-Notwithstanding who has responsibility for submitting the data, the governing body of the FSB and the governing body of the Public Fund should have oversight of the content of the submission made on their behalf.

-With the exception of spreadsheet ZA6- Freetext Explanations, all parts of each question should be answered.
-Consequently, where there is a nil return, insert a "0" where relevant, in each row.

-Where responses to any questions require further explanation provide this on the spreadsheet ZA6- Freetext Explanations.
+- 1.6.1 Whilst the JFSC will be collecting the same data as it did in previous years, FSBs are still recommended to consider the data request as soon as possible.
+It may take some time to gather the data requested and the deadline for submission is 17:00 on 31 May 2024. - 1.6.2 Each FSB will receive an email sent to their JFSC Portal contact indicating that there are documents available for download through the JFSC portal. - 1.6.3 The JFSC Portal contact will be able to download the Public Funds Excel workbook which will be populated with the names of the Public Funds that the JFSC's records show the FSB provides services to. - 1.6.4 Once the Public Funds Excel workbook has been downloaded from the website it can be forwarded to the relevant persons within the FSB for completion.
+However, please note that only one consolidated completed Public Funds Excel workbook per FSB should be submitted through the JFSC Portal by the JFSC Portal contact. - 1.6.5 Notwithstanding who has responsibility for submitting the data, the governing body of the FSB and the governing body of the Public Fund should have oversight of the content of the submission made on their behalf. - 1.6.6 With the exception of spreadsheet ZA6- Freetext Explanations, all parts of each question should be answered.
+Consequently, where there is a nil return, insert a "0" where relevant, in each row. - 1.6.7 Where responses to any questions require further explanation please provide this on the spreadsheet ZA6- Freetext Explanations. - 1.6.8 No answers are expected for Public Funds that are in liquidation, liquidated, terminating or terminated or where the FSB has ceased to act (subject to 1.4.6 and

-No answers are expected for Public Funds that are in liquidation, liquidated, terminating or terminated or where the FSB has ceased to act.
-However, for the purposes of the questionnaire, use ZA6: Freetext explanations - identifying the Public Fund and providing an explanation in relation to the relevant fund of why no answers are being provided i.e. terminated / liquidated / ceased to act.
+1.4.7 above).
+However, for the purposes of the questionnaire, please use ZA6: Freetext explanations - identifying the Public Fund and providing an explanation in relation to the relevant fund of why no answers are being provided i.e. terminated / liquidated / ceased to act.